 A stave church is medieval-type of a structure made of wood with a beam and post construction.
 Many of the churches were built beginning back in the 12th century.
 Only a few remain.
 The Vatnas church was built around 1665.
 It is still opened by this very large key!

 The altar piece and pulpit were sculpted by Christopher Ridder.

 The altar was covered with a beautiful whitework piece.

 The walls were originally painted in 1679.
 Then came a period of time that such rich color was not approved of in churches so the walls were whitewashed or painted over.
 Thankfully, the layers were able to be removed and the walls restored to their original glory in 1948.

-Also, the altar cloth was on display along with one of the vestments.
+The altar cloth was on display along with one of the vestments.

 We hope this guide makes your stitching easier and more enjoyable!